usc-isi-i2/kgtk/docs/transform/compact.md

 !!! note
     In order to compact on just the `id` column, it was necessary to specify `--mode=NONE`.
-This mahavior may change in the future.
+This behavior may change in the future.

 ### Compacting on (`node1`, `label`, `node2`)